1 9 7 7 – 1 9 8 2 (USA)

-Topics treated dramatically included gun control, invasion of privacy, confidential sources, child abuse and Vietnamese refugees.
+Topics included gun control, invasion of privacy, confidential sources, child abuse and Vietnamese refugees.
 Mingled with each episode’s issue was an interplay of personalities, often light-hearted, among featured characters.

-Also featured in the series were the autocratic owner of the newspaper, Margaret Pynchon, played by Nancy Marchand (who later became better known as Livia Soprano in the popular Sopranos series), Lou’s boss, managing editor Charlie Hume (Mason Adams), hotshot investigative reporter Joe Rossi (Robert Walden), ambitious young reporter Carla Madigan (Rebecca Balding) – who was replaced by reporter Billie Newman McCovey (Linda Kelsey), Art Donovan, Lou’s assistant city editor (Jack Benson); and Dennis ‘Animal’ Price, an unconventional news photographer, played by Daryl Anderson.
+Featured regulars were the autocratic owner of the newspaper, Margaret Pynchon, (Nancy Marchand who later became better known as Livia Soprano in the popular Sopranos series), Lou’s boss, managing editor Charlie Hume (Mason Adams), hotshot investigative reporter Joe Rossi (Robert Walden), ambitious young reporter Carla Madigan (Rebecca Balding) – who was replaced by reporter Billie Newman McCovey (Linda Kelsey), Art Donovan, Lou’s assistant city editor (Jack Benson); and Dennis ‘Animal’ Price, an unconventional photographer, played by Daryl Anderson.

 Lou Grant was first scheduled on Tuesday evenings at 10:00 PM, in the second and following seasons it was aired on Mondays at that time.